Check the resorts' websites to get the latest terrain conditions and updates on features before you hit these parks.

 Breckenridge Ski Resort

-Five terrain parks and two halfpipes mean jibbers and shredders have more than enough variety to keep them coming back.
+Four terrain parks and a 22-foot halfpipe mean jibbers and shredders have more than enough variety to keep them coming back.
 The resort has a 20-year snowboarding tradition and the climate is perfect for creating ideal terrain park conditions.

 Winter Park Resort

-After a banner 2010/2011 season, when Winter Park introduced 20 new rails and was voted into the Transworld Snowboarding Top 10 Resorts, we can’t wait to shred it this year.
+With six terrain parks, one massive superpipe and more than 85 features, we can’t wait to shred it this year.
 From the Bouncer to the Rail Yard, the areas in the terrain park are named to honor the railroad history of the area.

 It’s usually the 5,000 acres of terrain and the Back Bowls that gets everybody’s attention at Vail.
 But we’d like to suggest dropping in at Vail’s Golden Peak, Bwana or Pride terrain parks to experience awesome, well-kept features and lots of space to attempt knarly tricks.